hisubram/mobilefoundation/troubleshooting.md

 ### What are the symptoms of the problem?

-When you start to describe a problem, the most obvious question is "What is the problem?"
-This question might seem straightforward; however, you can break it down into several more-focused questions that create a more descriptive picture of the problem.
+When you start to describe a problem, the most obvious question is **What is the problem?** This question might seem straightforward; however, you can break it down into several more-focused questions that create a more descriptive picture of the problem.
 These questions can include the following,

 - Who, or what, is reporting the problem?
 - What are the error codes and messages?